You are here

 Pratt Profile: Corey Oses

-PhD candidate, Mechanical Engineering and Materials Science (Expected Graduation: Spring 2020)
+- PhD candidate, Mechanical Engineering & Materials Science (Expected Graduation: Spring 2020)

 Where are you from?